 The total amount of landfill gas extracted each year is reported by landfill owners to the Climate and Pollution Agency.
 Statistics Norway subtracts the amount utilized for district heating and thermal power, which is given by the energy statistics in Statistics Norway.
-To find the amount flared of the remaining landfill gas, a fraction given from a survey of waste statistics from Statistics Norway is used.
-This survey is made every third year, but is planned to be annual in the coming years.
+Information on the amount flared is given by the Climate and Pollution Agency.